 The Shlop was named in protest to the decision to rename Paus-M, and is intertwined with the historic 3rd floor-2nd floor rivalry.
-Fed up with, as they put it, the “cult of personality” of former High Alpha Stephen DiNardo ’04 and his 2nd floor minions, third floor stalwarts Christopher Corona ’05 and Jason Milligan ’05 spearheaded an initiative to rename this Steppe after the least active brother in all of Omicron Zeta: Ben Rosen ’05, commonly referred to as Shlopo.
-In typical fashion, Shlopo didn't bother to show up for the house meeting where the motion was debate, but it still passed, with one dissenting vote from House Amateur Linguist Chad Rekasie ’05, who believed the name would be more aptly spelled “Schlop.”
+Fed up with, as they put it, the “cult of personality” of Stephen DiNardo ’04 “and his 2nd floor minions,” third floor stalwarts Christopher Corona ’05 and Jason Milligan ’05 spearheaded an initiative to rename this Steppe after the least active brother in all of Omicron Zeta: Ben Rosen ’05, commonly referred to as Shlopo.
+In typical fashion, Shlopo did not even show up for the house meeting where the motion was debate, but it still passed, with one dissenting vote from House Amateur Linguist Chad Rekasie ’05, who believed the name would be more aptly spelled “Schlop.”

-The previous name was derived from its most prominent feature: a room-sized platform which served as a waterbed frame, requiring one to literally take a step up upon entering the room.
+The previous name, The Steppe, was derived from its most prominent feature: a room-sized platform which served as a waterbed frame, requiring one to literally take a step up upon entering the room.
 A smaller physical step remained when which was emphasized when Art Holmes '95 O-1485 and Adam Borah '94 O-1477 installed a hardwood floor the 1992–1993 school year.
 Both the floor and step in question were removed by the Steppe’s subsequent inhabitant, Jeff “Door” Goldberg '94 O-1483, but the name was retained for several more generations.

-Although one of the smaller rooms in the house, the Niche was as recently as 1991-1992 a triple.
+Although one of the smaller rooms in the house, The Niche was as recently as 1991-1992 a triple.
 This was made possible by means of a high and complex loft which held three single beds, the area below being carved into a closet, three desks, a bookshelf, and a bar.
 Each occupant had his own niche, though this left the navigable floor space of the room to a mere sliver.
-The loft was removed over the summer of 1995 to come into compliance with fire codes, and since the mid-2000s has been a single.
-Alterations to the sign on the door led the room to become known as The Sniche.
+The loft was removed over the summer of 1995 to come into compliance with fire codes, and the room has since been a single.
+Alterations to the sign on the door led the room to become known as The Sniche by the mid-2000s.